Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </metadata>
 ```

-In the majority of GPX / GPZ files that include icons it should be expected that the icon styles will be relatively simple.
+The majority of GPX / GPZ files using icons are expected to use a single `default` icon style.